jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 updatedAt: Wed Mar 05 2025 09:49:19 GMT+0000 (Coordinated Universal Time)
 ---

 Jigx mobile app supports multiple languages, significantly enhancing its market presence, user engagement, and overall success by appealing to a broader and more diverse audience.
-The real power of the Jigx localization functionality lies in using a single jig that can have multiple translations associated with the jig, the app respects the language setting of the device and renders the jigin that language if the corresponding language file is found or defaults to English.&#x20;
+The real power of the Jigx localization functionality lies in using a single jig that can have multiple translations associated with the jig, the app respects the language setting of the device and renders the jigin that language if the corresponding language file is found or defaults to English.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/wkg2mDRfeBu2bwG4IXkyA_trans-dynamic.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/wkg2mDRfeBu2bwG4IXkyA_trans-dynamic.PNG" size="78" width="2540" height="2500" position="center" caption="One jig in English & German" alt="One jig in English & German"}

 ## How it works

 In Jigx Builder every property that accepts string-based values, e.g., field labels, can be localized.
 Wherever `TextLocale` pops up in IntelliSense, the value can be localized.
-The localization to the `TextLocal` is specified in the Translation folder in a file for each language.&#x20;
+The localization to the `TextLocal` is specified in the Translation folder in a file for each language.

 :::hint{type="info"}
 Only one translation file per language is used, For example, de.jigx for German will hold all the `TextLocal` `id` values for all jigs in the solution that must be localized.